 ⏰🌡️Time and Temperature

-Grilling time is mostly a thickness related.
+Grilling time is mostly thickness-related.
 A ¾ inch thick chop may only be about 10 minutes.
 A 1-inch thick chop is more like 12-14 minutes, and a 1 ½ inch may take up to 20 minutes.

-A bone-in chop may take a bit longer than boneless.
+A bone-in chop may take a bit longer than a boneless one.
 Also, the starting temp of the chop and the exact grill temperature will have large effects.
 As always,

 COOK TO THE FINAL INTERNAL TEMPERATURE AND NEVER BY TIME ALONG.